Frequently Asked Questions

 - Psychological problems (e.g. depression, anxiety)

 Many of these conditions, especially in their chronic forms, can create difficulty for conventional medicine, whilst Chinese Herbal Medicine has a great deal to offer.
-The results that can be expected and how long a patient will have to take the herbs for will depend on the severity of the condition, its duration, and the general health of the patient.
+The results that can be expected and how long a patient will have to take the herbs will depend on the severity of the condition, its duration, and the general health of the patient.

-Our herbalists at FSW take great pride in the thoroughness of the medicine and will be happy to discuss their experience of treating your type of problem with you before you commit yourself to taking Chinese herbal remedies.
+Our herbalists at FSW take great pride in the thoroughness of the medicine and will be happy to discuss their experience of treating your type of problem with you before you commit yourself to take Chinese herbal remedies.

 Who can take Chinese herbal medicine?
 Chinese medicine can be used by people of any age or constitution.
 Your practitioner will take any previous or current illness or medication into account before prescribing herbs to you.
 With suitable adjustments for dosage and with some provisions which will be determined by your practitioner, children and pregnant women can be treated very well by Chinese medicine.

 How are herbs dispensed?
 Herbs are now available in a number of formats, both traditional and modern.
 The traditional method is to boil a mixture of dried herbs to make a tea or to use pills.
-The herbs are also now commonly prescribed as freeze dried powders or tinctures.
+The herbs are also now commonly prescribed as freeze-dried powders or tinctures.
 The herbs will at first taste unusual and often bitter to anyone who has not tried them before, but the vast majority of people get used to the taste very quickly.

 What about reports of Endangered species?
 FSW is greatly concerned about the threat to wild animals and plants that have come as a result of the growth in demand for traditional medicines.
 We strongly condemn the illegal trade in endangered species and have a strict policy prohibiting the use of any type of endangered species by any of our Members.